qooxdoo/qooxdoo/docs/desktop/gui/appearance.md

 solve the requirements of today's themes were a lot of states or dependencies between states can have great impact on the result map.

-### Includes

-Includes are used to reuse the result of another key and merge it with the local data.
-Includes may also used standalone without the `style` key but this is merely the same like an alias.
-An alias is the faster and better choice in this case.

-The results of the include block are merged with lower priority than the local data so it just gets added to the map.
-To remove a key from the included map just define the key locally as well (using the `style` method) and set it to `undefined`.

-Includes do nothing to child controls.
-They just include exactly the given selector into the current selector.

 ### Child Control Aliases